andrewcumming/burstcool/README.md

 * yt:	column depth at the top of the grid
 * burn:	a flag to indicate the initial temperature profile - 0=instantaneous burn (local deposition of energy), 1=adiabatic slope if the parameter <slope> is not given, or sets del=<slope> if <slope> is given
 * t:	seconds to run for (neutron star surface time)
+* mass and radius: optional parameters to specify the mass and radius (you should give either both or none, default is 1.4 solar masses, 12 km)

 e.g.